seanfisk/mastering-eos/manual/sys-sw-info.rst

 inxi
 ````

 inxi_ is a full-featured Bash script that can be used to obtain information about many parts of the system including the operating system and hardware. inxi is unfortunately not installed on EOS computers by default, but is not difficult to install.
-It is unecessary but beneficial to be familiar with the steps involved in :ref:`manual-install` as well.
+It is unnecessary but beneficial to be familiar with the steps involved in :ref:`manual-install` as well.

 First, follow the instructions in :ref:`ready-prefix`.
 Then run the following commands to install the inxi script and its man page::